SpicyLemones/pricehammer-next/docs/data-harvest-strategy.md

   you to fall back to SKU verification on the HTML page.
 For quick manual testing in a browser, append the retailer URL as a query string (e.g.
   `/api/shopify-feed?baseUrl=https://thecombatcompany.com`) to issue the same request via GET.
 Include `&maxPages=3` to cap pagination when debugging.
+Add `&includeMatches=1` (or set `{ "includeMatches": true }` in the POST body) to receive a `matchSummary` payload that links each Shopify product back to the Pricehammer catalogue using SKU or fuzzy-name heuristics.
 * **WooCommerce REST API** – for WordPress shops, `/wp-json/wc/store/products`
   exposes structured JSON including IDs, SKUs, and price fields.
 If a merchant disables the public endpoints, fall back to `/wp-json/wc/v3/products` with an